About Brooklyn Bedding, the Manufacturer

 The Merwin brothers began to make mattresses especially for retailers with the store brands.
 Along with their own products, the private label business has grown.
-One attraction is that all of their mattresses are made in their own factory right here in America.
+One attraction is that all of their mattresses are made in their own factory located in Phoenix Arizona, right here in the USA.
 This cuts the cost of having someone else make mattresses, shortens delivery time, and ensures higher quality than most of the foam and mattresses made overseas.

 When Brooklyn Bedding began selling its mattresses on Amazon, it gained national attention.
 In 2008, John and Rob bought a mattress compression machine developed by Magniflex and made in Italy.
 Only two years after BedInABox, they were shipping boxed mattresses.
 This was six years before Casper and Yogabed hit the market.

 In 2015, Brooklyn Bedding branched out to bi-modal marketing, with one brand available in stores, and a new model available online only.
 Like other manufacturers challenging the startups, who coin new brands for their online boxed bed offerings, BB created a new brand name, Dreamfoam, for their online-only brand, and kept the Brooklyn Bedding name for their in-store mattresses.
 Dreamfoam Bedding has its own website, following a market trend of stronger brand identification.
 Dreamfoam mattresses can also be purchased on this site, as well as on Amazon.

 For its in-store and online offering, Brooklyn Bedding created #BestMattressEver.
 The name caught wide attention with the initial hashtag, a bold announcement that this mattress was created for the Web.
 Since then, BB has opened up with three online-only models.
 The 10” #BestMattressEver was revised and renamed Signature.
 This was a latex mattress with a high-density polyurethane foam base.
 Now it is an 11” hybrid pocket coil mattress with comfort layers of foam designed to have both latex and memory foam properties.

 A higher level model is the 13” Aurora, another hybrid pocket coil model, but with latex-like foam in the top.
 Latex-like foam is also used in the entry-level model, the 10” Bowery.